arclabs561/runctl/tests/E2E_TEST_GUIDE.md

 ## Overview

-End-to-end tests verify trainctl functionality with real AWS resources.
+End-to-end tests verify runctl functionality with real AWS resources.
 They are opt-in and require explicit environment variable to run.

 ## Running E2E Tests